 The battery lasts up to 12 hours of data usage.
 Still, gaming performance is especially good for gamers who have waited around 7 hours playing PUBG, San Andreas, or other popular games.

 The 5000mAh battery is a long-lasting, powerful battery, and the fast-charge specification can fully charge your phone from 0% charge in less than an hour and 20 minutes.

 It also supports 33W fast charging, and Motorola provided a 33W fast charger inside the box as if it is a good upgrade over the 18W fast charger found in other Motorola smartphones.

 Overall the battery life and charging of the Motorola Moto G71 are impressive.

 Motorola Moto G71 Release Date

-According to gsmarena, the Moto G71 was released on January 19, 2022.
-The Motorola Moto G71 5g is available in beautiful colors such as Iron Black, Neptune Green, and Arctic Blue.
+Gsmarena said the Moto G71 was released on January 19, 2022.
+The Motorola Moto G71 5g is available in beautiful colors like Iron Black, Neptune Green, and Arctic Blue.

 Motorola Moto G71 5G price

 Motorola Moto G71 5g pricing in the US starts at $529, In the UK £404, in France €489, in India RS 40,000.